-Big contact patch is better than the narrower contact patch.
+A big contact patch is better than a narrower contact patch.
 The sharp lip wheels generally have a bigger contact patch.

-Sharp lip profile and big contact patch are there to give you a good grip.
+A sharp lip profile and a big contact patch are there to give you a good grip.
 The big contact patch also helps to prevent sliding out on corners.
 50mm is the optimal width of the wheel’s contact patch, particularly you are a fresher / beginner in downhill riding.
-Bigger than 60mm makes it difficult to slide out if you want to lose the speed.
+Bigger than 60mm makes it difficult to slide out if you want to lose speed.

 The outer skin is got to be shiny to get more grip.